-Pennsylvania nursing home abuse doesn’t always involve neglect or violence.
+Pennsylvania nursing home abuse doesn’t always involve neglect or violence, as PA nursing home lawyers know.
 Most cases – about 41 per 1,000, according to the National Center on Elder Abuse – revolve around financial exploitation, frequently the theft of a resident’s cash, benefits, debit cards, credit cards, or blank checks.
 That’s precisely what appears to have occurred in the recent case of Syreeta Nicole Jones, a Montgomery County nursing home worker who was arrested this month after being linked to purchases made with a deceased resident’s credit cards.

 PA Nursing Home Worker Steals Checks, Credit Cards to Fund Vacation

 On Sunday, November 1, Jones landed at Philadelphia International Airport after returning from a vacation in Miami.
 But instead of being picked up by a spouse or family member, Jones was greeted by a team of local police officers, who promptly placed the 30-year-old nursing assistant under arrest for forgery, identity theft, securing a document by deception, and other crimes.
 Jones is currently being held on $50,000 bail at the Montgomery County Correctional Facility, where she awaits a preliminary hearing scheduled for Friday, November 13.

 Jones’ legal troubles began about five months earlier, on May 27, when police responded to a theft report originating from the Elm Terrace Gardens nursing home located at 660 North Broad Street in Lansdale, Montgomery County, PA.
 The police were called to investigate the disappearance of a personal check, which came to the victim’s attention after receiving a courtesy call from the depositing bank.